-With the aim of increasing the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations launched in May 2012 outside the Doha Round negotiations and an agreement was reached in December 2015.
-Elimination of tariffs on 201 items started gradually in July 2016, and elimination of approximately 90% of tariffs on the subject items is planned to be completed by July 2019.
-By January 2024, tariffs on all 201 items will have been completely eliminated for 55 members (see 2.
+With the aim of expanding the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations were launched in May 2012, and an agreement was reached in December 2015.
+Tariff elimination concerning 201 subject items began in July 2016, and was completed on around 90% of them as of July 2019.
+By January 2024, tariffs on the remaining items will have been completely eliminated for 55 members (see 2.
 (2) "Information Technology Agreement (ITA) Expansion Negotiation" in Chapter 5 of Part II for details).
-As for Malaysia, elimination of tariffs are to be eliminated by Malaysia include new-type semiconductors (30%), television receivers (30%), gaming consoles (30%), etc. Tariffs on all subject items including the above items will be eliminated gradually and will have been completely eliminated by 2023.
+As for Malaysia, elimination of tariffs on the subject items started in July 2016.
+For example, high tariff items for which tariffs are to be eliminated by Malaysia include new-type semiconductors (30%), television receivers (30%), gaming consoles (30%), etc. Tariffs on all subject items including the above items will be eliminated gradually and will have been completely eliminated by 2023.

 Meanwhile, with regard to electrical machinery and equipment, and parts thereof, Malaysia reduced or eliminated MFN tariff rates for seven items (HS8419, HS8421) under Order No. P.U.
-(A) 305/2015, and reduced or eliminated the ASEAN Trade in Goods Agreement (ATIGA) for 14 items (HS8419, HS8421, HS8511) under Order No. P.U.
-(A) 306/2015 from January 1, 2016.
+(A) 305/2015, and reduced or eliminated the ASEAN Trade in Goods Agreement (ATIGA) for 14 items (HS8419,